iamvickynguyen/Synthtax/README.md

-# Music Programming Language
+# MusiCPP

-This is a simple music programming language.
+MusiCPP is a simple music programming language.

 ## Idea